haotianw177/llm_scifact_check_audio/README.md

 # llm_scifact_check_audio
-A course project for CSE 60556 Large Language Models at University of Notre Dame, advised by professor Meng Jiang, Fall 2025
+A course project for CSE 60556 Large Language Models at the University of Notre Dame, advised by Professor Meng Jiang, Fall 2025

+The widespread issue of misinformation in the domain of science has significantly impacted the health and well-being of the general public.
+Increasingly, scientific claims made on podcasts find their way to mainstream discourse, influencing decision-making and legislation.
+Although multiple models are available for fact-checking scientific claims in textual documents, not enough work has been done on claim detection and verification in noisy speech.
+Scientific fact-checking in natural dialogue is especially challenging due to the structure of the data.
+Multiple overlapping speakers can make it hard to attribute speech and detect when a verifiable claim is made in regular conversation.
+The lack of data sets for the detection of scientific claims in natural conversations can further exacerbate the issue, blocking progress in this domain.
+To that measure, our objectives are two-fold.
+We created a labeled multimodal dataset of natural dialogue with and without scientific claims and a pipeline for the detection and verification of scientific claims in natural speech.